OpenSignLabs/OpenSign/docs/docs/help/Templates/manage-templates.md

 **Bulk send**: This feature streamlines processing by allowing you to create and send multiple documents at once using a selected template.
 You can add multiple signers and generate all documents with a single click.

+Note: The API credit is deducted when the document is sent using the Bulk Send feature.
+Each document consumes 1 API credit.

 **Edit**: The "Edit" feature is crucial for keeping your document templates up-to-date and relevant.
 Whether you need to make minor tweaks or major changes, OpenSign's editing capabilities are user-friendly and efficient.
 Click on the three dots next to the template you want to edit.
 Select "Edit."
 Make the necessary changes and save them.